komali2/blog/content/posts/my-emacs-environment/index.md

 Bearing in mind that I use Spacemacs as an emacs platform, I'll go project type by project type, discussing the plugins and bits of my `.spacemacs` file (the spacemacs version of `init.d`) that make me productive in those project types.

+## Basic IDE Needs

+There's some stuff that's universal regardless of project type.
+Like, project-wide text searches, search and replace, file browsing, that kind of thing.

+### Frame, Window, and Buffer management

+First off, the layout of my "workspace," by which I mean the full screen on which I edit code.
+I use gnome as my display manager, which allows me to have "workspaces," what other operating systems or display managers might call "desktops."
+I feel very strongly that I paid for all the pixels on the screen, so gosh darnit I'm gonna use all the pixels on this screen.
+Part of the reason I hate OSX is how it makes it so hard to do that, but, rant for another day.
+Here's what my workspace looks like right now:

+{{< img src="workspace.png" alt="Screenshot of fullscreened emacs.">}}

+It's fullscreened, which you can accomplish by hitting `f11`, or have emacs launch as such by setting, inside of `dotspacemacs/init`, `dotspacemacs-fullscreen-at-startup t`.

+In emacs, a "frame" is what other paradigms might call a "window."
+It's one "instance" of emacs, which contains multiple "windows."
+In the above screenshot, you're looking at one (fullscreened) frame, within which there are three windows, which other paradigms might call "frames" or "panes".
+Each window displays one "buffer," which kind of means "file being edited," but buffers represent things other than files, such as the output of a git command, or the output of a linter, or a list of emails.
+In the screenshot above, the large window on the left half of the screen is occupied by a buffer that's editing `index.md` of my this blog post, the top-right window has a buffer that is editing `map.ts` file, and the bottom-right window has a buffer in it that's editing my `.spacemacs` file.
+I'm going to stick to the emacs nomenclature from here on out, so bear the above definitions in mind, or [read up someone smarter than me](https://emacs.stackexchange.com/questions/13583/whats-the-difference-between-a-buffer-a-file-a-window-and-a-frame) explain it.

+I usually am popping open and closing windows constantly.
+So for example, if I wanted to edit something at another location in this file real quick, and then quickly return back to this exact line, I'd open a new window horizontally, by doing `SPC w -`, which invokes `split-window-below`.
+Then, I'd jump to wherever else in the file I need to go, save, and close the window by doing `SPC w d`, which invokes `delete-window`.
+I'm then brought back to the previous state of my workspace, with my cursor exactly where it was when I opened a new window.
+Typically, if I want to open and work on a new file, I'd do `SPC w /`, which invokes `split-window-right`.
+Some combination of such usually results in the kinds of workspaces pictured above.

+Moving around windows is easy. `SPC 1` brings me to window 1, `SPC 2` to window 2, etc. The numbers maintain sequence based on location on the screen, not when they were opened.
+So in the above screenshot, if I did `SPC 2` to switch to window 2, then `split-window-right`, the new window would be window 3, and the previous window 3 would become window 4.

+Sometimes an action I do will cause a new buffer to entirely replace the buffer from which I performed the action.
+For example, if I do `, g g` in a python file, I'll be brought to the definition of the variable I'm on.
+If that variable is in a different file, a new buffer gets created that "visits" that file, and my window gets taken over by that buffer.
+When I'm done, I can do either `SPC b d`  to kill the buffer, or `SPC b p`  to go to the previous buffer.
+Both cases will bring me right back to where I originally triggered the action, killing the buffer simply removes it from the open buffer list.

+The open buffer list can be accessed with `SPC b b`.
+It looks like this:

+{{< img src="bufferlist.png" alt="Screenshot of a helm buffer list in emacs.">}}

+Those are all the files that "are being visited" by emacs.
+Even if a buffer isn't visible in a window, it can still be actively visiting a file.
+In fact, you can switch away from a buffer without saving a file, and when you switch back, the file will still be in its modified, unsaved state.
+If you try to kill a buffer like this with `SPC b d` or similar, you'll get a warning from emacs asking if you want to save the file first.
+Incidentally, you'll get a similar notification if the file is within a git project that just had `git status` triggered on it from within emacs, using `magit`, which I'll talk about later.

+This buffer list can be handy if you're working in a big project, on a somewhat large number of files.
+I'll talk later about how I search across projects, but while convenient, doing a project-wide file search is not a great way to quickly get back to a file you're working on.
+From within that list I can type the first part (or any part, really) of a file I've recently visited, hit `RET`, and I'll be taken to that buffer.
+This is also kind of convenient for doing things like, if in a big web project with .ts, .vue, .json, etc type files, you can do `SPC b b .json` to have the buffer list filtered to only show .json files that you've recently visited.
+That's more of a nice thing about helm, which I'll talk about below.

+In the screenshot above, what you can't see is that I have another frame open, on a separate workspace in my display manager.
+I have gnome set up with 5 workspaces, that I access with `C-M-{workspace number}`.
+I can use that keybind to access the other emacs frame, or, I can simply use the `SPC w {number}` bind, entering the number of some window in that other frame.
+Frames, unlike windows, maintain sequential order, so if I have 3 windows open, then open a new frame with `SPC F n`, it will open with a window numbered `4`.
+If I make a change to a window on the first frame, the other frame's windows numbers will also update.
+This can be useful if you like to have, for example, email permanently open on some other workspace.
+Make that the second frame you open, and it will always be identified with the largest window identifier number (if you have 3 windows open, your email will be window 4.
+If 5, it'll be window 6, etc.)

+### Helm, or, Magic Emacs Command Suggestion and Listing Mechanism

+Emacs has a lot of commands, but it also has a strong concept of discoverability.
+Basically one of the most oft-recommended add-ons to vanilla emacs is an autocomplete mechanism such as [helm](https://emacs-helm.github.io/helm/) or ivy.
+From helm's website:

+> Helm is an Emacs framework for incremental completions and narrowing selections.
+It helps to rapidly complete file names, buffer names, or any other Emacs interactions requiring selecting an item from a list of possible choices.

+The buffer list I showed earlier was possible because of helm.
+Helm also makes it a lot easier to learn how to use spacemacs over time.
+I can press any command-intiating key, or prefix combination, such as `SPC`, `C-c`, `C-x`, or `,` (or others but those are the ones I use most office), and be shown a list of possible commands.
+For example, if I press `SPC`:

+{{< img src="helmspc.png" alt="Screenshot of a helm buffer listing available commands in emacs.">}}

 ## Vanilla HTML, CSS, Javascript Project

 The rarest of rare.
 These tend to just be personal project type things, but the tooling that these projects use are extended by all the react and vue type plugins, so worth discussing.